 What approaches are there towards teaching and adaptations to the curriculum for those with SEN?

-Initially pupils’ additional needs are identified within teachers planning and assessments.
+Initially pupils’ additional needs are identified within teachers’ planning and assessments.
 This could be areas that a small group of pupils may need guidance and support with within lessons e.g. focus on handwriting, number bonds etc. Or it could be that pupils need some extra focus outside of lessons via interventions.
 Parents will be made aware of any interventions and targets that are put in place for their child and they will be informed of the impact of these interventions at parents’ evenings or SEN Support meetings.

 Outcomes for children with an EHC Plan are set by Stockport Local Authority EHCP Coordinators based on information from school, parents and any outside agencies involved.
 Adaptations to the curriculum (where necessary and relevant to their outcomes) are made for each pupil with an EHC plan.
 Progress in relation to these outcomes are discussed annually with parents, the child (where appropriate), class teacher, SENCO and any outside agencies involved.
 The LA is also made aware of the progress pupil’s make towards their targets.